Skip to Content

 Important invoice behaviors:

-- draft invoices are the editable stage
+• draft is the editable stage

 Why BloomBoard keeps them separate